Ozan Güven

-Ozan Muharrem Güven (born 19 May 1975) is a Turkish film, TV series and theatre actor. he is best known for playing the role of Rüstem Pasha in the historical television series Muhteşem Yüzyıl.
+Ozan Muharrem Güven (born 19 May 1975) is a Turkish film, TV series, and theatre actor and screenwriter.
+He is best known for playing the role of Rüstem Pasha in the historical series Muhteşem Yüzyıl and other hit series including İkinci Bahar, Koçum Benim, Bir İstanbul Masalı, Canım Ailem, Fi, and Aslı ile Kerem.

 Biography

-His family is of Turkish origin who immigrated from Bulgaria to Germany.
+Güven's family is of Turkish origin who immigrated from Bulgaria to Germany.
 He can speak Turkish, German, English.
-He studied acting at the Izmir Municipal Conservatory and played at the renowned Şahika Tekand Theatre in Istanbul.
+He studied acting at the İzmir Municipal Conservatory and played at the renowned Şahika Tekand Theatre in Istanbul.
 He also studied Modern Dance at the Mimar Sinan Fine Arts University.

 With a remarkable sense of psychology and humour he forcefully performed a wide range of characters in various genres, including drama, crime thriller or satirical comedy.
 In addition to many TV series and critically successful art films such as Ali Özgentürk's Balalayka or Ümit Ünal's Dokuz (9), Ozan Güven also starred with his friend Cem Yılmaz in the science fiction comedy G.O.R.A, its sequel A.R.O.G as well as in the Western parody Yahşi Batı.

 In 2005, he married director Türkan Derya.
 They have one child.
 They divorced in 2010.

+Controversies

+Güven got angry when TNT reporter Tolga Aslan asked him a question while leaving a place in 2011, and the dialogue between the two was discussed on social media at the time.

+On 12 June 2020, Güven's former girlfriend Deniz Bulutsuz claimed that he had beaten and tortured her.
+The resulting forensic report included the following: bruising in and around her left eye due to her head hitting the wall sideways, bruising and glass cuts on the inside of her arm, numerous bruises in the hip area, bruising on her left knee due to a fall down the stairs, and a slightly hazy appearance in the eye.
+Thereupon, a lawsuit was filed against Güven, requesting up to 13.5 years in prison, and the violent words Güven had uttered to her following a previous fight with Bulutsuz were also submitted as evidence to the case file.